1. Home

 Microsoft Teams Virtual Front Desk: How It Works & Using with Landis Attendant Console & Contact Center

-Microsoft has recently announced Virtual Front Desk (VFD).
-Virtual Front Desk is a feature on Teams Display devices that enables the devices to act like a virtual receptionist.
-VFD functionality allows a Teams Display devices to take the place of a physically present receptionist.
-This functionality on the device consists of a welcome text message that is displayed on the device and the ability for a visitor to touch an onscreen button that will connect the visitor with a company employee.
+Microsoft has recently announced Virtual Front Desk (VFD), a feature on Teams Display devices that turns them into virtual receptionists.
+VFD functionality allows a Teams Display device to take the place of a physically present receptionist.
+This includes a welcome text message shown on the device and an on-screen button that visitors can tap to connect with a company employee.

 Configuration Options

-I caught up with Kruthika Ponnusamy at Microsoft who is responsible for this feature, at Enterprise Connect and talked a little about the configuration options that will be available.
-The options that will be configurable:
+At Enterprise Connect, I caught up with Kruthika Ponnusamy from Microsoft who is responsible for this feature and talked a little about the configuration options that will be available.

-• Call Button Message: Label on the call button.
+Call Button MessageCustom text on the call button

 The call destinations can be a Microsoft Teams user using Teams client or Landis Attendant Console, a Teams voice app (Teams native queue or IVR, or 3rd party contact center queue, like Landis Contact Center) or a telephone number.
 If a telephone number is used, the Teams user answering the call will not be able to see video from the device.